christianThardy/christianThardy.github.io/amplification-suppression.md

 <br>

-Despite architectural differences, all models consistently exhibited ~50% negative eigenvalue ratios in their OV matrices, indicating that suppression is occuring roughly half of the time during processing.
+Despite architectural differences, all models consistently exhibited ~50% negative eigenvalue ratios in their OV matrices, indicating that suppression is occurring roughly half of the time during processing.
 So there's a widespread *potential* for suppression to exist.
 It's important to note that this structural property is a common mode of operation, but not every instance of negative eigenvalues is doing important work for a given task.
 The 3% heads are the ones where this capability is critical and contextually triggered to achieve the task goal.

 <br>